smarabattula/auto_anki/README.md

 ## Contact us(Contributors):

 We are here to support you.
 Feel free to email us with any question or bug reports.
 We try our best to reply as soon as possible.

 * Keith Tran (ktran24@ncsu.edu)
 * Benyamin Tabarsi(btaghiz@ncsu.edu)
 * Kimia Fazeli(kfazeli@ncsu.edu)
 * Mohammed Faizan (mfaizan@ncsu.edu)

+## Project's funding

+Our project is currently not funded, and we operate on a volunteer and open-source basis , and currently,improvement of the project solely relies on the dedication of our team and contributions from the open-source community.

 ## Acknowledgements